huggingface/transformers/docs/source/add_new_model.md

 We expect that every model added to 🤗 Transformers passes a couple of integration tests, meaning that the original model and the reimplemented version in 🤗 Transformers have to give the exact same output up to a precision of 0.001!
-Since it is normal that the exact same model written in different libraries can give a slighly different output depending on the library framework, which is why we accept an error tolerance of 1e-3 == 0.001.
+Since it is normal that the exact same model written in different libraries can give a slightly different output depending on the library framework, which is why we accept an error tolerance of 1e-3 == 0.001.
 It is not enough if the model gives nearly the same output, they have to be the same.
 Therefore, you will certainly compare the intermediate outputs of the 🤗 Transformers version multiple times against the intermediate outputs of the original implementation of *brand_new_bert* in which case an **efficient** debugging environment of the original repository is absolute key.
 Here is some advice is to make your debugging environment as efficient as possible.

 	- Find the best way of debugging intermediate results.
 Is the original repository written in PyTorch?
 Then you should probably take the time to write a longer script that decomposes the original model into smaller subcomponents to retrieve intermediate values.
 Is the original repository written in Tensorflow 1?
 Then you might have to rely on TensorFlow print operations like